Teachable Review – One of the Best Platforms for New Course Creators

 Teachable Review: Creating Online Courses

-An important part of a good Teachable review – or any other online course platform review – is a look at how easy it is to create online courses in the platform.
+An important part of a good Teachable review – or any other online course platform review – is a look at how easy it is to create online courses, training courses, and other learning experiences in the platform to support your online business.

-In Teachable, setting up a course is pretty straightforward – well within the grasp of beginners, and perhaps a relief for seasoned creators tired of dealing with overly-complex platforms.
+In Teachable, setting up online courses and course pages is pretty straightforward – well within the grasp of beginners, and perhaps a relief for seasoned course creators tired of dealing with overly-complex platforms.

 One of the first things that struck me in the Courses area of the administrative panel is that Teachable is clearly geared toward selling courses.
 As part of the set-up process for a course you specify basic things the name of the course and the instructor, but you can also specify a search engine optimized (SEO) URL, page title and meta-description for each course you create.